fbpx

 Our day starts with a visit to Khor Virap Monastery, one of the most astonishing places in Armenia, where the roots of Christianity are marked.
 After delving into Armenian history and gazing upon Mount Ararat our journey continues to Old Areni Factory, a unique wine destination.
 Thanks to their expert staff, we will participate in wine production and indulge in a wine feast along with fruit vodka during lunch.
 Armenia’s history also unveils the world’s oldest winery, a 6100-year-old secret hidden in Areni Cave.

 But wait, there is more!
 As a country of thousands of monasteries and churches, our day won’t be complete without a visit to the Noravank Monastery.
 The promised lunch in a Gastro yard awaits us, where you can participate in fruit dessert making.
 Later, we’ll have a photo stop at one of the pearls of Armenia, the Spandaryan Reservoir with its magnificent location and nature.
-After the breathtaking views, the tour will find its finish in the small town of Goris, where dinner awaits us at the hotel.
+After the breathtaking views, the tour will find its finish in the small town of Goris.

 Included Activities: